XukunXiang/Extreme-Scale-course/README.md

 1. What about other algorithms such as Strassen's Algorithm, and how would that algorithm change this analysis?
 	- [Strassen Algorithm] (https://en.wikipedia.org/wiki/Strassen_algorithm)
 		- reduce the number of operations

+##Meeting 01/26/2016

+###Discussions at the end of 3rd leture：
+1. True of False:
+	- There are computers using more than one million cores today
+		- TRUE: Tianhe2, over 3 million cores
+	- THe Top500 benchmark predicts the performance of many applications
+		- FALSE: only matrix-matrix multiply
+1. What are 3 important benchmarks?
+What do they measure?
+	- Top500: HP Linpack, solving linear equations
+	- STREAM: Measure "Sustainable Memory Bandwidth"
+	- RandomAccess
+1. Do all benchmarks specify the specific code that must be run?
+	-	RandomAccess do not have a specific code.